When you introduce IPv6 into an existing network, you must take necessary precautions to ensure that you do not compromise the security of the site.

 The same amount of filtering is required for both IPv6 packets and IPv4 packets.

-Have the firewall do content inspection inside the tunnel.
+Have the firewall perform content inspection inside the tunnel.

 Put an IPv6 firewall with similar rules at the opposite tunnel endpoint.

-Some transition mechanisms exist that use IPv6 over UDP over IPv4 tunnels.
-These mechanisms might prove dangerous by short-circuiting the firewall.
+Some transition mechanisms that use IPv6 over User Datagram Protocol (UDP) over IPv4 tunnels exist.
+These mechanisms might prove problematic by short-circuiting the firewall.

 IPv6 nodes are globally reachable from outside the enterprise network.
 If your security policy prohibits public access, you must establish stricter rules for the firewall.
 For example, consider configuring a stateful firewall.

-The IP security architecture (IPsec) feature enables you to provide cryptographic protection for IPv6 packets.
-For more information, refer to Chapter 19, IP Security Architecture (Overview).
+IPsec enables you to provide cryptographic protection for IPv6 packets.
+For more information, refer to Chapter 6, About IP Security Architecture in Securing the Network in Oracle Solaris 11.4.